 Even if you’re paying less interest over the lifetime of your loan, your closing costs could add $5,000 or more to your outstanding debt.
 Before taking out a refinance, research your breakeven point (the point at which you begin saving money).

 If that’s in the distant future, refinancing may not be right for you at this point in your life.
 In which case, you can also consider a mortgage recast vs. refinance.
-Or, the loan modification route may make more sense for you, as the borrower.
+Or, loan modification options may make more sense for you, as the borrower.

 A loan modification is what it sounds like—a modification to your existing loan (rather than a new loan through refinancing).

 A loan modification should not come with closing costs, which can make it sound more attractive than refinancing.
 But keep in mind that this option type is usually reserved for a borrower experiencing financial hardship and usually requires a financial hardship letter or documentation.